Unable to Locate Complete Label Info

-Advanced Pet Diets dog food receives the Advisor’s mid-tier rating of 3.5 stars.
+Advanced Pet Diets Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Advanced Pet Diets product line includes six dry dog foods.
+The Advanced Pet Diets product line includes two dry dog foods.

 The following is a list of recipes available at the time of this review.

-- Advanced Pet Diets Lamb Meal and Rice Skin and Coat
+- Advanced Pet Diets Renew Lamb Meal and Rice (3.5 stars)

-Advanced Pet Diets Lamb Meal and Rice Skin and Coat recipe was selected to represent the other products in the line for this review.
+Advanced Pet Diets Chicken Meal and Rice formula was selected to represent both products in the line for this review.

-Advanced Pet Diets Lamb Meal and Rice Skin and Coat
+Advanced Pet Diets Chicken Meal and Rice Formula

 Dry Dog Food